mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 1:49:28

-Well you know, sometimes I take a *[unintelligible]* back seat of an airplane.
-I take a trip, and my son says, "Dad, you should have insurance."
+Well you know, sometimes I take a *[unintelligible]* back seat of an airplane when I take a trip, and my son says, "Dad, you should have insurance."
 And I said, "No. I don't want the insurance.
 Because, how can I take money with me?
 Insurance for whom?
 For you?
 No." *[laughter]* I don't like it.
-If I'm going to die, I want to take the insurance with me. *[laughter]* *[unintelligible]* Well, I pay the money for the life insurance.
-I really appreciate it.
+If I'm going to die, I want to take the insurance with me. *[laughter]* *[unintelligible]* Well, I pay the money for the life insurance, I really appreciate it.
 But I don't appreciate it.
-I cannot take the $200,000 with me. *[unintelligible]*
+I cannot take the $200,000 with me.
+So I have to believe that amount of money is for *whom*? *[unintelligible]*

 Such delusions come up, always.
 This is really flickering.
 But whatever you say, take the insurance or not take the insurance, death comes.